 So you’ve got big ideas and are looking to launch a startup.
 Or maybe you’re up and running, a fledgling baby startup trying to survive, looking for a co-founder.
 Co-founders are a wonderful asset to a startup, especially when it’s all hands on deck.
 Everyone is reaching outside of their areas of expertise and working very hard to help the company grow.
+What is the best way to approach custom software development for startups?

 In today’s tech world, where everything is apps, machine learning, software development, algorithms, gadgets, and gizmos, it can feel overwhelming for those who aren’t technically minded.
 If tech isn’t your ‘thing,’ you might feel inclined to find a co-founder that is strong in that area.
 With their expertise, you may feel better positioned to build custom software for your startup.